Peter King's Monday Morning QB: The NFL Catch Rule

 “This isn’t the second chance.
 This is the 35th chance.
 This is the last of the last chances to show people that I’ve made a drastic change in my life, and it’s for the better and I’m happy with where I’m at.”

 —Johnny Manziel, to Bruce Feldman of SI.com.
-Manziel worked out for NFL teams at the University San Diego pro day Thursday.
+Manziel worked out for NFL teams at the University of San Diego pro day Thursday.

 II